‘In the moment planning’ by Katherine Houghton at Early Years Staffroom and Louise Smith at All Play Matters.

 Recently I was surprised to find through a poll that few settings follow this approach and wanted to investigate why that was.
 I have also been asked to write a blog about in the moment planning, so with the help of Louise Smith at All Play Matters here it is.
 I hope this helps others to understand this approach better, know why many people don’t do it and how you can try it.

-A key aspect of ensuring others do understand the approach is by practitioners having the confidence and skill to be able to articulate what they are doing to inspectors and why it works, essentially providing evidence and your own reflections as a practitioner.
+A key aspect is ensuring others understand the approach.
+Practitioners need the confidence and skill to be able to articulate what they are doing to inspectors and why it works, essentially providing evidence and your own reflections as a practitioner.
 The audits created by the Early Years Staffroom can be a great support and a vital way to make the learning visible.

 If you would like to try this approach, here are some steps to properly embed in the moment planning effectively in your setting from Louise Smith at All Play Matters.